Inter-generational Service-Learning Toolkit

 Types of Service Projects:

 Visit a local nursing home, retirement community, or senior center for the purpose of reading to, interviewing, or developing inter-generational relationships with elderly residents.
-Have your students reflect on what they learn from their conversations.
+Have youth reflect on what they learn from their conversations.
 Photo Credit: DSC_2432 by First Taste Charity is licensed under CC by 4.0

 Make Black-Out Boxes for seniors.
 Research what a family might need when the lights go out and fill a decorated box with appropriate items (batteries, candles, matches, a phone number form, water bottles, snacks).

 Make homemade or nicely decorated picture frames for seniors to display pictures of their families.
-The students could even partner with younger students or seniors to design and create these picture frames.
+Youth could partner with younger children or seniors to design and create these picture frames.
 Photo Credit: Get creative at hamleys by Sarah Tirona is licensed under CC by 4.0

 Team up with retired community members who know how to knit.
-Students will learn how to knit, and donate homemade hats for chemotherapy patients at the local hospital.
+Youth can learn how to knit, and donate homemade hats for chemotherapy patients at the local hospital.

 - Organize a game night at a retirement community.

-- Volunteer with your students to teach computer or Internet skills at the public library or senior center.
+- Volunteer with youth to teach computer or Internet skills at the public library or senior center.

 - Make repairs or do work around the home of an elderly person in the neighborhood.